Into the Music

 Into the Music is the 11th studio album by Northern Irish singer-songwriter Van Morrison, and was released in August 1979.
 It includes "Bright Side of the Road", which peaked at number 63 on the UK Singles Chart, and other songs in which Morrison sought to return to his more profound and transcendent style after the pop-oriented Wavelength.
 The record received favourable reviews from several music critics and was named as one of the year's best albums in the Pazz & Jop critics' poll.

 Recording

 Into the Music was recorded in early 1979 at the Record Plant in Sausalito, California, with Mick Glossop as engineer.

 During the recording of the album, one of the musicians, trumpet player Mark Isham, referred Morrison to Pee Wee Ellis who lived nearby.
 Morrison brought him in to do the horn charts for "Troubadours", but Ellis remained and worked on the entire album.
 The band also included Toni Marcus on strings, Robin Williamson on penny whistle, and Ry Cooder playing slide guitar on "Full Force Gale".

-According to Hymns to the Silence author Peter Mills, Into the Music was titled after Ritchie Yorke's 1975 biography of the same name on Morrison, while the book had been titled in reference to his song "Into the Mystic" (1970).